 Jesse is a public health professional with a passion for food security and community building.
-She brings 10 years of experience managing complex projects across the continuum of care within Vancouver Coastal Health and BC’s Provincial Health Services Authority, including work in the realm of Healthy Schools and Healthy Communities.
-In 2017 she was appointed to the Vancouver Food Policy Council and she is an active member of the council’s Leadership Team, as well as Development and Food Justice working groups.
-Jesse holds a Bachelor of Science in Nutrition and Nutraceutical Science and Master of Science in Human Health and Nutrition, both from the University of Guelph; a Diploma in Project Management from Simon Fraser University; and is completing a Certificate in Food Security from Ryerson University.
+From 2018 – 2020 Jesse served as the National Manger, Farm to School Initiatives with Farm to Cafeteria Canada.
+Prior to joining F2CC, she spent a decade managing complex projects across the continuum of care within Vancouver Coastal Health and BC’s Provincial Health Services Authority, including work in the realm of Healthy Schools and Healthy Communities.
+In 2017 she was appointed to the Vancouver Food Policy Council and is currently an active member of the council’s Leadership Team and Zero Waste Working Group..
+Jesse holds a Bachelor of Science in Nutrition and Nutraceutical Science and Master of Science in Human Health and Nutrition, both from the University of Guelph; a Diploma in Project Management from Simon Fraser University; and a Certificate in Food Security from Ryerson University.
 In her spare time you’ll find Jesse exploring the BC wilderness, experimenting in her garden, or getting creative in her kitchen with the local bounty this province has to offer.
-She’s excited to be able to merge her passions for food, the environment and project management in her leadership of Farm to School initiatives.

 Tracey O’Neil works as an independent Graphic Designer and started her own design studio, simplelife designs, in 2007.
 Tracey holds a diploma from the Advertising Art department at Red River College and dabbled in International Development at the University of Winnipeg.
 Much of her focus is to provide design support for organizations and non-profits working towards social, environmental and sustainable development initiatives.
 In the spring of 2012, she was asked to work with Farm to Cafeteria Canada (F2CC) to design their website, and later signed on as part of their Communications Team in 2014 where she is currently the Graphic Design and Communications Lead.
 Tracey is an active volunteer, loves to cook and bake for her family and friends, and spends much of her time in her backyard garden where she harvests most of her fresh veggies as long as the Winnipeg growing season will allow.